Mukul703/Power_BI/End-to-End-Power-BI-Project-2/README.md

 - [Key Insights](#key-insights)
 - [Report Publishing](#report-publishing)
 ## Inventory Management Dashboard

-A Power BI dashboard project simulating real-world inventory reporting, with SQL integration, KPI creation, and production deployment.
+Designed a Power BI dashboard to analyze supply-demand trends in a retail inventory dataset.
+Integrated SQL Server and MySQL for data management, created DAX-based KPIs, and published a production-ready report.

 **Tools used:**

 ---
 | Tool         | Purpose                         |
 |--------------|---------------------------------|